tdbgamer/atlanta_fp_rust/PITCHME.md

 #### Pros
 - Approachable for beginners.
 - Excellent for fast prototyping while requirements are poorly defined.
-- Allow for clean, terse code.
+- Allows for clean, terse code.
 - Plethora of libraries at your fingertips.

 +++